 Shou Chen began his work as a director with the inaugural The Substation’s Directors’ Lab 2013, under mentors Jeremiah Choy (Orange Dot), Tua Pradit Prasartthong (Annata Theatre Troupe, Bangkok), Alvin Tan (The Necessary Stage), and Danny Yung (Zuni Icosahedron, Hong Kong).
-He chose to present a staging of Euripedes’ Medea as his directorial debut.
-Since his debut, he directed the NUS Arts Festival opening show in 2015, Words and Music featuring music by Jeremy Monteiro and book by Wang Liansheng and a dramatised reading of Singapore’s first English language plays under The Esplanade Studios 50.
-His directorial work, Now Then Again for the NUS Arts Festival 2016 was received with wide accolades.
-He is currently developing an original work with Bangkok Artist Jaturachai Srichanwapen: Open Waters, which is supported by the Singapore National Arts Council Creation Grant and C42.
-He recently directed a community tour for Theatreworks called “Mixed”.
+He chose to present a staging of Euripedes’ Medea as his first directorial work.
+Since then, he directed the NUS Arts Festival opening show in 2015, Words and Music featuring music by Jeremy Monteiro and book by Wang Liansheng and a dramatised reading of Singapore’s first English language plays under The Esplanade Studios 50.
+His subsequent directorial work, for the NUS Arts Festival 2016, Now Then Again by Penny Penniston, was received with accolades.

-On TV, Shou Chen is most recently seen playing Terence on Faculty (Channel 5).
+On TV, Shou Chen played Terence on the hit drama Faculty (Mediacorp Channel 5).
 He is also known as Joshua Tan in the MediaCorp Channel 5 sit-com Rules of Tham (directed by Gavin Lim), which also stars Kimberly Chia, Joakim Gomez Erin Lim and Edwin Goh.
 Other selected TV and film credits include: MediaCorp’s Channel 5 Code of Law (S1) (guest starred in feature role Lawrence Tan, Episode 7, directed by Ler, 2012), Love and Other Bad Habits 爱与其它坏习惯 as JJ opposite Zoe Tay, Chen Hanwei, and Kym Ng (directed by TJ Lee); the musical Movie Poster (directed by Yenn Teo, part of How We Met); Boo Junfeng’s Pink Dot 2011 video; and more.